Scooters, Mopeds, Etc... in Michigan

-As defined by Michigan lawmakers, a moped has an engine displacement of 100 cubic centimeters or less and is unable to reach 30 mph or higher on a flat service.
+As defined by Michigan lawmakers, a moped has an engine displacement of 100 ccs or less and is unable to reach 30 MPH or higher on a flat service.

 If it a vehicle exceeds any of these qualifications, it's classified as being a motorcycle.

 Where your vehicle falls under these classifications is important, as different rules apply.
-For instance, registered mopeds may be driven by any licensed driver, or anyone over 15 with a moped license.
+For instance, registered mopeds may be driven by any licensed driver, or anyone over 15 years old with a moped license.
 But, to drive a motorcycle, you'll need to have a CY endorsement.
 (See our Motorcycle License section for details.)

-Registrations cost $15, are valid for three years, and will expire on April 30 of the third year.
+Registrations cost $15, are valid for 3 years, and will expire on April 30 of the third year.
 Be sure to affix your registration decal on the rear of your moped in an obvious spot.

-You must be at least 15 to drive a moped.
+You must be at least 15 years old to drive a moped.
 If you don't have an operator's or chauffeur's license, you may apply for a moped license at a SOS branch office.
 You'll be required to pass a vision test, a knowledge test, and traffic sign test.

-If you're under 18, a parent or legal guardian will need to sign your application.
+If you're under 18 years old, a parent or legal guardian will need to sign your application.

 Moped licenses cost $7.50, and are good for 4 years.
 Renewing your license costs $6.
-(If you're under 20 years and 6 months old when you receive your license, it will expire when you turn 21 years old.)
+(If you're under 20 1/2 years old when you receive your license, it will expire when you turn 21 years old.)

 Already have a valid operator's or chauffeur's license?
 Then you don't need to bother with a moped license.

 Other Moped Information

 Moped riders under 19 years old will need to wear a helmet when driving on a public road.

 Moped riders are entitled to a traffic lane, but need to stay as close to the curb as practical.